Danny-Babs/Portfolio_Projects/README.md

-# Portfolio Projects
+# 📂 Portfolio Projects

-Welcome to my portfolio!
-This repository contains two distinct projects that showcase my skills in data analysis and web scraping.
+Here is my portfolio!
+This collection holds projects demonstrating my proficiency in **data analysis, data cleaning, and web scraping** by working on exploratory hands-on work.

 ## 📊 Data Cleaning and EDA Project

 ###  Project Overview

-This project focuses on cleaning and preparing a dataset related to layoffs.
-The goal is to enhance the quality of the data for further analysis by performing various data cleaning operations.
+The project deals with **data cleaning and preparation** of a layoff-related dataset to achieve high-quality data for further analysis.
+The **final EDA** investigates trends and insights in the cleaned data.

-### 🛠️ Key Steps
+### Key Steps

 1. **Creating Staging Tables**: In this step, the dataset was duplicated into a staging table to ensure that operations were performed on a separate dataset, thereby preserving the integrity of the original data.
 2. **Removing Duplicates**: SQL queries were used to identify and delete duplicate entries, ensuring that each record remained unique.